 Hi.
 My name is Tara and I am a licensed Mental Health Counselor.
 My degree is in Counseling Psychology with a concentration in Marriage and Family therapy.
 I have been supporting people of all ages for almost 20 years.
 I have worked with adults , teens, families and couples.
 My areas of strength when working with people include helping them improve their quality of life by managing: depression, loss, anxiety, panic attacks, family issues, stages of life transitions and challenges such as parenting support and career counseling, trauma, and life stressors. ...

-I am licensed in New Hampshire with 30 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & bipolar disorder.
+I am licensed in New Hampshire with 7 years with my MLADC and 3 yrs with my LCMHC professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, lgbtq+ related issues, & career difficulties.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in New Hampshire and Vermont with 12 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & depression.
+I am licensed in New Hampshire with 6 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, anger management, & motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.
+Betterhelp assists providers building their practice which I am thankful for. ...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Manchester area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Manchester due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Manchester to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.